On the volume of some Fano K-moduli spaces: The CM Volume of quartic del Pezzo moduli space

-In the previous section we saw that if the discriminant admits no multiple root, then the pencil is smooth, smoothness of pencils are equivalent to the smoothness of the intersection of two quadrics, hence the above theorem says that all smooth intersections of two quadrics are smooth.
-With this in mind, we can easily see that stable intersection of quadrics are given by all simultaneously diagonalizable quadrics, therefore we can describe the moduli space of quartic del Pezzo's (intersection of two quadrics) by the roots $\lambda \in \mathbb{P}^1.$ Hence, the desired GIT quotients is given by
+In the previous section we saw that if the discriminant admits no multiple root, then the pencil is smooth, smoothness of pencils is equivalent to the smoothness of the intersection of two quadrics.
+With this in mind, we can easily see that stable intersection of quadrics are given by all simultaneously diagonalizable quadrics, therefore we can describe the moduli space of quartic del Pezzo's (intersection of two quadrics) by the roots $\lambda \in \mathbb{P}^1.$ \\ In \cite[Theorem 1.1]{SS} it is proven that the K-moduli space of quartic del Pezzo in any dimension can be explicitly described as follows